smithlabs/homelab/README.md

 ## Flags
 - `--users`: Retrieve and display Proxmox users' information.
 - `--nodes`: List all available nodes and display their information.
+- `--network-info`: Retrieve and display network information for the specified target node.

 ## Examples
 - Display Proxmox users: